Take your place here.

 In order to distribute timely and important housing information, SFCM has created a private SFCM Housing Google Group.
 This interactive community provides a forum for Conservatory students to discuss housing needs, trends, and opportunities.
 Information on joining the housing group, as well as general housing information, is sent to new students that have submitted enrollment deposits.

-Tips for Finding Housing
+Tips for Finding an Apartment

 - Find a roommate!
 The SFCM Housing Google Group also contains postings for students looking to live with fellow SFCM students.
 Once you’re a member of the group, you can post your own roommate listing.